Standard & Poor’s cuts China credit rating, citing debt

 S&P’s announcement followed a similar move by Moody’s, another global rating agency, in May to reduce its own outlook on the Chinese government’s ability to repay its debts.

-S&P representatives said the change reflects the view that a “prolonged period of strong credit growth has increased China’s economic and financial risks,” and that China is expected to maintain stable economic growth over the next two to three years.
+S&P representatives said the change reflected the view that a “prolonged period of strong credit growth has increased China’s economic and financial risks,” and that China was expected to maintain stable economic growth over the next two to three years.